thevisioner/vanilla-stack/README.md

 This is a [Next.js](https://nextjs.org/) web starter template for personal use.

+Starter contains an example website template.
+The template is
+rebuilt from scratch and based on the [Tailwind UI's template "Salient"](https://tailwindui.com/templates/salient).

 ## What's inside?

 This monorepo is managed by [Turborepo](https://turbo.build/repo) and [npm](https://www.npmjs.com/).
 It includes the following packages/apps: